d-carrigg/SlackNetBlockBuilder/docs/add-modify-remove.md

 ## When to Use Each Method

 - **Add<T>**: When you need to create blocks with properties that don't have dedicated extension methods
-- **Set**: When you need to modify element properties that aren't covered by existing extension methods
+- **Modify**: When you need to modify element properties that aren't covered by existing extension methods
 - **Remove**: When updating existing messages or cleaning up dynamically generated content